-Food Act requirements for early learning services
+Food safety at early learning services

-What it means for early learning services
+What do these regulations mean for early learning services?

 - registration of business details with your local council

-You don't need to register if:
+You do not need to register if:

 - you prepare food with the children only as part of the curriculum

 - you do not charge fees (or charge for the food through any other means).